Philippines: LNG Boom in the Verde Island Passage

 LNG in the Amazon of the Oceans

 The energy companies and the Philippine government plan most of the LNG projects in the Batangas region.
-12193 Atlantic, Gulf and Pacific Company (AG&P) has already begun clearing the area where they want to construct their LNG terminal.
-14333 The area is part of the Verde Island Passage (VIP).
-12197 The Verde Island Passage is a marine strait between Batangas and the island of Mindoro.
-It lies within the Coral Triangle, the richest area of marine life on Earth.12275 The Verde Island Passage is "the center of the center" of this marine biodiversity paradise.14313
+12193 Atlantic, Gulf and Pacific Company (AG&P) has finished building its LNG terminal, while First Gen Corporation expects to complete construction of its own project in the end of 2023.15603 Several others are in varying stages of planning.15601 The area borders the Verde Island Passage (VIP).
+14333 The Verde Island Passage is a marine strait between Batangas and the island of Mindoro.
+It lies within the Coral Triangle, the richest area of marine life on Earth.12199 The Verde Island Passage is "the center of the center" of this marine biodiversity paradise.14313

 Fish and corals thrive in the underwater world of the Verde Island Passage.
 Credit: Boogs